Classic36-Media/New-Sword-Blocking/README.md

 * Blocks 50% of damage from attacks, just like in 1.8!

 > [!NOTE]
-> The changes in this pack do not apply to swords that were crafted prior to installation.
+> The changes made by this this pack do not apply to swords that were crafted prior to installation.

 ![image](https://i.imgur.com/EnbirfS.gif)